piepieonline/ShipbreakerShipbuilder/README.md

 ## First ship from scratch
 * Open "Scenes/SampleScene"
 * Create a new folder in "_CustomShips", call it "ScratchShip"
-* Create a prefab named "ScratchShip" and drag it into the scene hierarchy
-* To the top level object, add a `Root Module Definition` component
-* Create an empty child, name it "Offset", position it to 20/5/30, with a rotation of 0/-90/0
-* Create an empty child of "Offset", name it "Floor"
-* To "Floor", add an `Addressable Loader` component, and set it's GUID to "15e523455b134fe40b33c5d6a4346fe8"
 * Add an image to use as the thumbnail to the "ScratchShip" folder
-* Right click your "ScratchShip" prefab, click `Create/Shipbreaker/Create level asset` (The shipbreaker menu is at the bottom of the create menu)
+* Right click an empty space inside your "ScratchShip" folder, click `Create/Shipbreaker/Create custom level` (The shipbreaker menu is at the bottom of the create menu)
 * Fill in the details, and click Create
-  * The "Module Construction Asset" option will influence the triplaner texture that gets applied
+  * The "Module Construction Asset" option will influence the exterior (triplaner) texture that gets applied
+* The new prefab named "ScratchShip" is now selected in the project window.
+Drag it into the scene hierarchy
+* Create an empty child, name it "Floor", give it a rotation of 0/-90/0
+* To "Floor", add an `Addressable Loader` component, and set it's GUID to "15e523455b134fe40b33c5d6a4346fe8"
-* Build and run
+* Save, build and run

+## Positioning a ship in the bay
+* With your prefab in the bay, at position 0/0/0
+* Click the "Bay" object in the hierarchy, click the checkbox next to "Reload"
+* Move your prefab to where you want it to sit in the bay
+* Right click your prefab's transform component, click `Copy World Placement` (at the bottom)
+* Double click to open your prefab's RootRef prefab (Inside the Spawn folder), click the Hardpoint, right click the transform component and `Paste World Placement`
+* Close the prefab editor

 ## Custom ship notes
-* The game doesn't work with negative scales
+* The game doesn't work with negative scales (Scaling is weird, tends to break things in general)

 ## Joints
 * Joints are how the game knows to connect multiple separate assets